British Empire: Legacy

 Britain retains sovereignty over 14 territories outside the British Isles.
 In 1983, the British Nationality Act 1981 renamed the existing Crown Colonies as "British Dependent Territories", and in 2002 they were renamed the British Overseas Territories.
 Most former British colonies and protectorates are members of the Commonwealth of Nations, a voluntary association of equal members, comprising a population of around 2.2 billion people.
-The United Kingdom and 14 other countries, all collectively known as the Commonwealth realms, voluntarily continue to share the same person—King Charles III—as their respective head of state.
+The United Kingdom and 14 other countries, all collectively known as the Commonwealth realms, voluntarily continue to share the same person— King Charles III—as their respective head of state.
 These 15 nations are distinct and equal legal entities: the United Kingdom, Australia, Canada, New Zealand, Antigua and Barbuda, The Bahamas, Belize, Grenada, Jamaica, Papua New Guinea, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Solomon Islands and Tuvalu.

+During the colonial era, emphasis was given to study of the classical Greco-Roman heritage and their experience with empire, aiming to parse how that heritage could be applied to improve the future of the colonies.
+American hegemony, which throughout its early rise had challenged British claims of being the "New Rome", became the successor to British dominance in the mid-20th century; the two countries' historical ties and wartime collaboration supported a peaceful handoff of power after World War II.
+As for the United Kingdom itself, British views of the former Empire are more positive than is the case with other post-imperial nations; discourse around the former Empire has continued to impact the nation's present-day understanding of itself, as seen in the debate leading up to its decision to leave the European Union in 2016.

 Decades, and in some cases centuries, of British rule and emigration have left their mark on the independent nations that rose from the British Empire.
 The empire established the use of the English language in regions around the world.
 Today it is the primary language of up to 460 million people and is spoken by about 1.5 billion as a first, second or foreign language.
+It has also significantly influenced other languages.
 Individual and team sports developed in Britain, particularly football, cricket, lawn tennis, and golf were exported.
+Some sports were also invented or standardised in the former colonies, such as badminton, polo, and snooker in India (see also: Sport in British India).
 British missionaries who travelled around the globe often in advance of soldiers and civil servants spread Protestantism (including Anglicanism) to all continents.
 The British Empire provided refuge for religiously persecuted continental Europeans for hundreds of years.
+British educational institutions also remain popular in the present day, in part due to the importance of the English language and similarity of British curriculums to those in the former colonies.